 When should I arrive?

-Plan to arrive at the hostel in Dublin by 7pm on Saturday, August 29.
+Plan to arrive at the hostel in Dublin by midday on Thursday, September 8th.

 How much does it cost to attend?